EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Experiments

 \subsection{Case Analysis}

 \textbf{Space Efficiency of \method.} We evaluate the space efficiency of the e-graph representation in comparison to a traditional array-based approach.
+We benchmark the memory consumption of storing all equivalent variants of input expressions under two settings: (1) $\phi = \log(x_1 \times \ldots \times x_n)$, using the logarithmic identity $\log(ab) \leadsto \log a + \log b$, and (2) $\phi = \sin(x_1 + \ldots + x_n)$, using the trigonometric identity $\sin(a + b) \leadsto \sin(a)\cos(b) + \sin(b)\cos(a)$.
+Both settings yield $2^{n-1}$ equivalent variants.
 The array-based method explicitly stores each expression variant as a unique sequence, leading to exponential memory growth.
 In contrast, the e-graph compactly encodes multiple equivalent expressions by sharing common sub-expressions.